visiting variants using lambdas - part 2

 A complete minimal example is available here on wandbox.

-vs Y
+std::function vs Y combinator

 The benchmarks compares the size of the generated assembly between these two recursive factorial implementations: